 Riparian/Wetland Restoration and Fisheries Conservation

-KWP is engaged in riparian, wetland and in-stream projects across the spectrum.
-KWP keeps busy in and around our watershed's streams with projects ranging rom assessments to erosion control, riparian fencing to beavers, nonpoint source education to revegetation, and wetland creation/restoration.
+KWP is engaged in various riparian, wetland and in-stream projects.
+KWP keeps busy in and around our watershed's streams with projects including assessments, erosion control, riparian fencing, off-stream livestock watering, nonpoint source education, revegetation, and wetland creation/restoration.
 Some of our recent efforts are described below.

 RIPARIAN FENCING & OFF-STREAM WATER

-KWP develops fencing and off-stream water projects to support rancher objectives for cattle forage and clean water while promoting healriparian vegetation.
+KWP develops fencing and off-stream water projects to support rancher objectives for cattle forage and clean water while promoting healthy riparian vegetation.
 Watering access points or hardened crossings may also be eligible projects.
 Check out our Riparian Grazing Management brochure for more information.

 EROSION CONTROL & REVEGETATION